Last update: 29.04.2020 - older versions

 Link to information films, broadcast on NRK and commercial TV-station. http://radio.no/digitalisering/utvider-radiotilbudet/ (in norwegian).

 Myths and mistakes continue to emerge in the discussion of DAB.
-On this page Digitalradio Norway collected the facts.
+Visit this page to see the facts which Digitalradio Norway collected.

 All relevant tunnels in Norway have DAB-coverage.
 Contrary to FM, where only a few channels have tunnel coverage, all channels on the outside of a tunnel will be available also on the inside.